 New generation parallel data processing frameworks such as Hadoop and DryadLINQ are designed to perform optimally when a given job can be divided in to a set of equally time consuming sub tasks.
-On the other hand most of the data sets we encounter in the real world are inhomogeneous in nature, making it hard for the data analyzing programs to efficiently break down the problems in to equal sub tasks.
-This motivated us to study the effects of inhomogeneity in the applications implemented using these frameworks.
+Most of the data sets we encounter in the real world however are inhomogeneous in nature, making it hard for the data analyzing programs to efficiently break down the problems in to equal sub tasks.
+At the same time we noticed Hadoop & DryadLINQ exhibit different performance behaviors for some of our real data sets.
+It should be noted that Hadoop & Dryad uses different task scheduling techniques, where Hadoop uses global queue based scheduling and Dryad uses static scheduling.
+These observations motivated us to study the effects of data inhomogeneity in the applications implemented using these frameworks.